pradheepke/sdc-lanefinding-p1/writeup_template.md

  * identify the y-limits based on region of interest vertices, and compute the x-coordinate using equation of line
  * Now we have one line for left and right covering the whole region of interest range.

+This worked well for the first video (white).
+But for the second video (yellow) it was off for many scenes and for the last optional challenge, it was almost always off.

+I made the pipeline more robust by doing the following:
+ * region of interest selection was hardcoded first.
+I used percentages on the image size instead of hardcoded absolute numbers.
+ * there were some scenes where one or two random lines on the road will change the line direction drastically.
+I made this part more robust by trying two things:
+  * include only those lines whose slopes are between 25th and 75th percentile of the slopes of left or right lanes.
+  * use median instead of mean.
+ * both the above methods made the yellow result much better and the final challenge problem also improved but there is still a lot of room for improvement there.

 If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]